Gunilla Marxer-Kranz

-Gunilla Marxer-Kranz (born 28 May 1972) is a politician from Liechtenstein and the incumbent vice-president of the Landtag of Liechtenstein, having assumed the post in 2017.
+Gunilla Marxer-Kranz (born 28 May 1972) is a politician from Liechtenstein and the vice-president of the Landtag of Liechtenstein from 2021 to 2025.

 She studied law and entered the Liechtenstein Bar.
 Prior to her entry to politics, she was employed part-time as a lawyer at the Liechtenstein Chamber of Commerce.
 She spent half a year in Colombia, where she worked at a nursery and at psychiatric wards.
 Her Landstag biography lists her occupations as "lawyer, housewife".

 She lives in the village of Nendeln.
 In the 2017 general election, she was a candidate for the Patriotic Union at the Unterland electoral district.
 Here, she received 1,635 preferential votes, amounting to 29.5% of the electoral body, and was elected as the third-place member of the parliament of the party from the district.
 She got the highest percentage of votes in the Ruggell municipality, where her share stood at 36.3% with 373 votes.
 On 30 March 2017, she was elected as the new vice-president of the Landtag with the near-unanimous support of 24 members of the parliament.

 She is married to Philipp Marxer and has two sons.